Raphire/Win11Debloat/README.md

 - Remove all bloatware apps from [this list](#click-for-list-of-bloat-that-is-removed) and optionally also remove gaming-related apps.
 - Disable telemetry, diagnostic data, app-launch tracking & targeted ads.
 - Disable bing search, bing AI & cortana in windows search.
-- Disable tips & tricks on the lockscreen.
-(This may change your lockscreen wallpaper)
-- Disable tips, tricks and suggestions in the start menu and settings, and sync provider ads in windows explorer.
+- Disable tips, tricks, suggestions and ads in start, settings, notifications, windows explorer, and on the lockscreen.
 - Show hidden files, folders and drives.
 - Show file extensions for known file types.
 - Remove all pinned apps from the start menu.
 NOTE: This applies to all existing and new users.
 (Windows 11 update 22H2 or later only)
 - Align taskbar icons to the left.
 (Windows 11 only)
 - Hide or change the search icon/box on the taskbar.
 (Windows 11 only)
 - Hide the taskview button from the taskbar.
+(Windows 11 only)
+- Disable Windows copilot.
 (Windows 11 only)
 - Disable the widget service & hide the widget (news and interests) icon from the taskbar.
 - Hide the chat (meet now) icon from the taskbar.
 - Hide the 3D objects, music or onedrive folder in the windows explorer sidepanel.
 (Windows 10 only)
 - Hide the 'Include in library', 'Give access to' and 'Share' options in the context menu.
 (Windows 10 only)

 All of these changes can be individually reverted with the registry files that are included in the 'Regfiles' folder.